mietek/pol/README.md

 ### 4.4 Definition entries

 I must now describe an entry more complicated than any so far, though not the most complicated that you'll see.
 It is also exceptional in that it's not optional.
 For this ability is required for any effective application language: to be able to define one word in terms of others.
 To abbreviate, if you will.
-You recall that I characterised words as being simple in themselves, but powerful in combination.
+You recall that I characterized words as being simple in themselves, but powerful in combination.
 Well here is a way to combine words.

 A definition consists of a defining entry ":" followed by a series of words terminated by ";".
 The intention is that the word defined by ":" has the meaning expressed by the words that follow.
 For example: